Grounding-Driven Attack: Improving Encoder-based Adversarial Transferability against Large Vision-Language Models: Evaluation

 \subsection{Experimental Results}

-We evaluate the effectiveness of \AttackName across eight popular LVLMs and compare it against several existing adversarial attacks, with the main results shown in \Cref{tab:main_result,tab:more_lvllm_results,tab:CLS_VQA}.
-Furthermore, we assess the imperceptibility of generated adversarial examples in Appendix \ref{sec:attack_imperceptiblity}, and provide visual illustrations in Appendix \ref{sec:visual_illustration} to explain why SGMA achieves higher transferability.
-Overall, our results show that \AttackName consistently reduces image–text CLIP similarity while achieving higher ASR, demonstrating superior transferability.
-We present further insights and discussions below.

-\ding{182} \textbf{Transfer-enhancing strategies originally designed for ViTs, such as PNA~\cite{wei2022towards}, PatchOut~\cite{wei2022towards}, and TGR~\cite{zhangTransferable2023}, show limited effectiveness in LVLMs.} These methods mainly perturb the CLS token, which is effective in classification tasks where final predictions rely on this global representation, but ineffective in LVLMs that depend on fine-grained patch-level representations.
-In particular, PatchOut further weakens transferability by discarding patches, thereby reducing perturbation density on key regions instead of corrupting the redundant tokens that LVLMs depend on.
+\textbf{Main Results.} We evaluate the effectiveness of \AttackName across eight popular LVLMs and compare it against existing adversarial attacks, with the main results shown in \Cref{tab:main_result}.
+Furthermore, we assess the imperceptibility of generated adversarial examples in Appendix~\ref{sec:attack_imperceptiblity}, and provide visual illustrations in Appendix~\ref{sec:visual_illustration} to explain why \AttackName achieves higher transferability.
+Overall, \AttackName consistently achieves lower image--text CLIP similarity and higher ASR than prior encoder-based attacks, demonstrating strong transferability across diverse open-source LVLMs, including LLaVA, Qwen2.5-VL, InternVL3, OpenFlamingo, BLIP-2, and Kimi-VL.
+The gains are especially clear on heterogeneous victims such as Qwen2.5-VL and InternVL3, which suggests that grounding-driven localization improves transfer beyond architectures closely aligned with the surrogate.
+At the same time, we find that transfer-enhancing strategies originally designed for ViTs, such as PNA~\cite{wei2022towards}, PatchOut~\cite{wei2022towards}, and TGR~\cite{zhangTransferable2023}, remain limited in LVLMs.
+A likely reason is that these methods mainly perturb the CLS token, which is effective for classification models relying on a global representation, but less effective for LVLMs that depend on fine-grained patch-level evidence.
+PatchOut is particularly unfavorable in this setting, since discarding patches reduces perturbation density on key grounded regions instead of disrupting the redundant visual tokens multimodal generation relies on.

-\ding{183} \textbf{Models with fewer parameters are generally more vulnerable to adversarial attacks.} For instance, OpenFlamingo, with only 4 billion parameters, is nearly completely compromised, reaching an ASR of 99.8\%.
-In contrast, closed-source models such as GPT-4o and Gemini, which are believed to contain hundreds of billions of parameters, exhibit significantly greater robustness, with ASR values reduced to approximately 20\%.

-\ding{184} \textbf{Commercial LVLMs present substantially higher resistance to attacks.} While our method achieves higher ASR on open-source models (e.g., 64.0\% on LLaVA), the ASR drops on commercial LVLMs like GPT-4o (25.2\%) and Gemini 2.0 (18.2\%).
-This suggests that closed-source APIs integrate more robust defense mechanisms, such as safety-aligned training, input detection, and purification, which are absent in open-source weights.
-Our findings call for future exploration of defense-aware attacks to further enhance attack performance.
-Despite the performance gap, these ASRs remain non-trivial given the zero-query black-box setting and reflect the strength of our attack even under real-world constraints.